|

 competence, and a sense of duty.
 They uphold and advance these

-• supporting and participating in the continuing development of
+values by:• supporting and participating in the continuing development of

 the surveying profession;